Frequently Asked Questions

 Is compensation available for cultural losses within Indigenous communities?

 Economic loss covers cultural and ceremonial uses, to the extent that such usage is negatively affected by a ship-source oil pollution incident.
 Compensation would extend to the cost of reasonable replacement alternatives.
-When processing such a claim, the assistance of an expert may be required to better understand and quantify the loss.
+When processing such a claim, the assistance of an expert may be required for us to better understand and quantify the loss.

-How much money was paid to Canadian claimants in 2021-2022?
+How much money was paid to Canadian claimants in 2022-2023?

-$763,289 was paid to Canadian claimants.
+$412,367 was paid to Canadian claimants.

-How many claims did we receive in 2021-2022 and for how much?
+How many claims were received in 2022-2023 and for how much?

-What was the average and spread of claims received in 2021-2022, by amount?
+What was the average and spread of claims received in 2022-2023, by amount?

-Who submitted claims to the Fund in 2021-2022?
+Who submitted claims to the Fund in 2022-2023?

 What is the geographical spread of the Fund’s portfolio?

-- British Columbia (8);
+- British Columbia (18);

-- Newfoundland and Labrador (3); and,
+- Newfoundland and Labrador (9);

-- Nova Scotia (2).
+- Nova Scotia (3);

 What was the success rate of claimants in terms of percentage of their claim?